In February 2018, I had the privilege of spending five days at the Fairmont Chateau Lake Louise.

-Someone in our party told me that they had packed an over the counter migraine medicine and that I was welcome to take the bottle to get relief from my headache.
+Someone in our party told me that they had packed an extra bottle of over the counter migraine medicine and that I was welcome to keep the bottle to get relief from my headache.
 It was exactly what I needed.

 Laringitis was the next illness that I had to deal with, but I was prepared.
 I packed a throat spray that provided relief and helped shorten my recovery time.

 I was the recipient of so much helpful advice, and yet there were still lessons learned.

 - My husband, who insisted that he didn’t want a coat with a hood, ended up wishing that he had one.
 My hood came in very handy on the day that we went dogsledding.
 It snowed the entire time and I was able to pull my hood over my face for extra protection.

 - Knowing what I know now about altitude sickness, I would consult my doctor before traveling for additional recommendations, prescriptions or remedies that could ease those awful symptoms.

 - Always ask for advice when going somewhere unfamiliar.
 We all want that sense of adventure and the feeling of knowing that we did something on our own, but advice from someone who has been there is invaluable.